 Greenfield explains, "Blemishes on the scalp can be caused by a wide range of skin disease, some of which are very benign and others that are more serious.
 The most common blemishes on the scalp that I see are from cysts on the scalp, scalp acne, and from seborrheic dermatitis, or dandruff."
 Luckily, the treatments that go along with these types of scalp blemishes are simple.

-When it comes to preventing pimples on your scalp, the same rules apply here as your face, namely keeping your hands off.
+When it comes to preventing pimples on your scalp, the same rules apply here as on your face, namely keeping your hands off.
 Picking and prodding at blemishes will only make them more numerous.
 Additionally, as with any other area of acne, scalp breakouts can potentially be hormonal.
 In that case, a visit to the dermatologist, as per Greenfield's suggestion, is best.
 However, if you are prone to oily hair, it could be an excess of oil.
 In that case, you'll want to be sure you're washing with water every other day, even if you skip the shampoo—especially after workouts.

 An exfoliating scalp treatment once a week can also help clear the scalp of any excess dry skin.
 Avoid using thick or greasy hair products that will leave a film behind.
 Keep hair repair treatments and deep conditioning masks away from the scalp.
 Instead, use them to treat damaged ends as these can lend an excess of oil to the roots—the same goes for your everyday conditioner.
 Tea-tree oil can also be used here to treat acne as you would on your face by adding a drop to your shampoo.